Learn how to make a Gingerbread house at home with the kids this Christmas with our delicious gingerbread house recipe.

+This tasty gingerbread house recipe is just as fun to eat afterwards as it is to make and decorate.
 Learn how to make a classic gingerbread house with our step-by-step guide.
-Make a gingerbread house as the ultimate Christmas bake!
+Make a gingerbread house as the ultimate Christmas bake with little ones.
 Decorate it carefully ready for the big reveal on Christmas Day, or make it as a little project with the kids and you’ll have fun afternoon baking and decorating even it doesn’t turn out perfectly!
-It’s easier than you might think to make A Christmas gingerbread house, especially if you use a gingerbread house cutter set.
+It’s easier than you might think to make a Christmas gingerbread house, especially if you use a gingerbread house cutter set.
 Then all you have to do is decorate your gingerbread house however you like, using any sweets you want (and let’s face it, there’s always plenty around at this time of year!).
 We promise this gingerbread house recipe is well worth the effort!

 - 90g clear honey